Thank you! Your submission has been received!

 3. Listen.
 "Tell me which part of the new flow concerns you most."

-Listening is not an act of weakness; it is an act of authority.
-It shows you are secure enough in your decision to hear the dissent.
+Listening isn't weakness.
+It's authority.
+It shows you're secure enough in your decision to hear the dissent.

 Transparency vs. Oversharing

-• Transparency: "Our enrollment is down, so we are tightening the supply budget this month to stay on track."
+• Transparency: "Our enrollment is down, so we're tightening the supply budget this month to stay on track."

 Confidence builds security.
 Panic builds a resignation letter.

-• When I announce change, do I remember to highlight what is staying the same?
+• When I announce a change, do I remember to highlight what's staying the same?

-• If I were a teacher in my own meeting, would I feel like my leader is a Thermostat or a Thermometer?
+• If I were a teacher sitting in my own meeting, would my leader feel like a thermostat or a thermometer?

 Digital Download: The Change Communication Worksheet

-Ready to announce a shift in your program?
-Use this fill-in-the-blank template to draft your speech or email using the Steady Communication Framework.
+Ready to announce something?
+Use the fill-in-the-blank template linked below to draft your speech or email using the Steady Communication Framework.

 Down-to-Earth Insights are a